-IELTS Speaking Part 1: Money
+IELTS Speaking Part 1: Money Questions Guide

-I. Sample questions IELTS Speaking Part 1 Money
+I. Sample Questions – IELTS Speaking Part 1: Money

 -

-Do you spend a lot of money?
+Do you usually carry a lot of cash with you?

 -